iyegfkjsjdbfks/ytMain/CONTRIBUTING.md

-# Contributing to YouTube Studio Clone
+# Contributing to TypeScript Error Resolution

-Thank you for your interest in contributing to the YouTube Studio Clone project!
+Thank you for your interest in contributing to the TypeScript Error Resolution system!
 This document provides guidelines and information for contributors.

 ## Table of Contents